The True History of Slavery and Slave Acquisition in Africa

 What part of Africa was developing as a result of revenue from slave trade?
 White people, please tell me.

 Eventually, farms started growing fallow and businesses started packing-up as it was very difficult to get an indentured laborer to hire.
-News had spread of the dangerous working conditions and death, so no indentured laborers agreed coming to the Americas anymore.
+News had spread of the dangerous working conditions and death, so no indentured laborers agreed to come to the Americas anymore.

 In 1891, the British dethroned and exiled king Waiyaki Wa Hinga.
 King Waiyaki had earlier made an agreement with the British to allow them settle peacefully in his land.
 As usual, the British reneged from the agreement few month later, and wanted everything in his kingdom including his seat.
 A fight ensued and they hit king Waiyaki with (simi) dagger on his head, and planned to take him to court for prosecution.
 On the way to the court they changed their mind and decided to bury him alive instead.
 Till today, nobody knows where they buried him.

 In 1835, the British captured and beheaded king Hintsa in South Africa.
 He was of the Xhosa tribe.
 The queen of England asked that his skull be brought to her palace in London, and it was done.
 Till today, nobody knows where they buried him or where his skull is.

-The wounds has not healed completely till today.
+The wounds have not healed completely till today.
 There're still ethnic tensions here and there in countries like the Congo, Nigeria, Rwanda, Kenya, Burundi, Sudan, Central Africa, Angola, e.t.c.

 Slave hunting wars in Ghana.
-Before the coming of Europeans there were no history of wars, unless simple border disputes, which were always resolved peacefully.
+Before the coming of the Europeans, there was no history of wars, unless simple border disputes, which were always resolved peacefully.

 Slave hunting wars in Madagascar, Eritrea, Mauritius.
-Before the coming of Europeans these nations had no history of wars, unless simple border disputes, which were always resolved peacefully.
+Before the coming of the Europeans, these nations had no history of wars, unless simple border disputes, which were always resolved peacefully.

 Slave hunting wars in Zambia.
 Before the coming of Europeans there were no history of wars, unless simple border disputes, which were always resolved peacefully.

 Slave hunting wars in South Africa, Zimbabwe, Swaziland.
-Before the coming of Europeans these nations had no history of wars, unless simple border disputes, which were always resolved peacefully.
+Before the coming of the Europeans, these nations had no history of wars, unless simple border disputes, which were always resolved peacefully.